 Franchising is a great way to start a business, but before you decide to spend the thousands of dollars needed to buy one, you must do your due diligence.
-It is critical to understand what a franchise is and how it differs from a chain.
+It is essential to understand what a franchise is and how it differs from a chain or independent business.
 Owning a franchise does not work the same way as a business that comes from an original idea you have.

-A franchise is a business that is owned by one or more people who, under that business, provide a solution following the branding and rules set forth by its corporation.
-As a part of ownership, the corporation assists its franchisees and charges a flat fee along with fees based on profits or sales of its franchisees.
+A franchise is a business that is owned by one or more people who provide products or services under the branding and rules set forth by a parent corporation.
+As a part of ownership, the corporation assists its franchisees with marketing and inventory, charging the franchisee fees in return.

 The International Franchise Association defines a franchise as a “method of distributing products or services involving a franchisor, who establishes the brand’s trademark or trade name and a business system, and a franchisee, who pays a royalty and often an initial fee for the right to do business under the franchisor’s name and system.”

 A chain consists of two or more stores that have the same brand and follow similar corporate store policies while offering the same products or services from their parent company.
 That may seem similar to a franchise, but franchises and chains differ in several key areas.
-Here are some of the differences, according to franchise.com.
+Here are some of the differences:

-If you’ve decided that franchise ownership is right for you, follow these steps to get started.
+If you’ve decided that opening a franchise is right for you, follow these steps to get started: